Home Health Associations Say Groupings Model is ‘Fraught with Risks’

 When the Centers for Medicare & Medicaid Services (CMS) proposed a new payment model for home health care agencies in late July, industry associations decried the significant changes, and public companies took a major hit.

-With a potential cut of $950 billion to home health reimbursements in 2019 alone included in the model, associations are still asking for answers from CMS several weeks later, and hammering the emphasis that the untested model is risky.
+With a potential cut of $950 million to home health reimbursements in 2019 alone included in the model, associations are still asking for answers from CMS several weeks later, and hammering the emphasis that the untested model is risky.
 The payment system update also included an $80 million reduction in payments to home health agencies in 2018.

 The rule proposed many changes to the way agencies would be reimbursed for home health care, such as the home health groupings model, which categorizes patients into six patient groups based on diagnosis.

 The rule also proposes switching from the current 60-day episode of care to a 30-day period, resulting in a $950 million cut in payments to the sector.
 The switch may be based on an estimation by CMS that a significant number of home health cases could be completed in one 30-day episode.

 “CMS estimates that 25% [of home health cases] could be wrapped up in a 30-day episode, that it doesn’t need to go into a 60-day episode,” Joy Cameron, vice president of policy and innovation of ElevatingHome, told Home Health Care News.

 However, ElevatingHome is doing its own research on that figure.
 Others have also questioned CMS’ impetus for the proposal.

 “We keep getting conflicting intelligence regarding that,” Bill Dombi, interim president of the National Association for Home Care & Hospice (NAHC) told HHCN of CMS’ reasoning.